INDIAN123456890/Trade_Trendz_Updated/README.md

 )
 ```

-Invalid dates are converted to `NaT` and the affected records are removed rather than inventing an artificial date.
+Invalid or missing dates are removed because an artificial date should not be created for time-series analysis.

 ---

-## 4. Numerical Data Validation
+## 4. Numerical Data Conversion

-The following stock-market columns are treated as numerical columns:
+The application attempts to convert stock-market numerical columns into numeric datatypes.

+Supported columns include:

 ```text
 Open